 The weekend included four incidents of intense gun violence, claiming at least 14 lives and wounding many others.

 On Saturday, an 18-year-old suspect made a more than three-hour drive to the city of Buffalo, New York, to carry out what officials are calling a hate crime.
-The suspect, Payton Graydon, from western New York, drove to a Tops grocery store where he opened fire, using an assault rifle, killing ten people and wounding four others.
+The suspect, Payton Graydon, from western New York, drove to a Tops grocery store where he opened fire, using an AR-15, killing ten people and wounding four others.

 “It is my sincere hope that this individual, this white supremacist who just perpetrated a hate crime on an innocent community, will spend the rest of his days behind bars.
 And heaven help him in the next world as well,” said Gov. Kathy Hochul, according to AP News.